ngdnhtien/ngdnhtien/README.md

 ## Academic

 I am a physics major at [VNU-HN University of Science](https://en.wikipedia.org/wiki/VNU_University_of_Science).
 My current field of interest is quantum computing.
-As of 2021, I have been working around quantum algorithms, specifically [Variational-Quantum-Eigensolver (VQE)](https://grove-docs.readthedocs.io/en/latest/vqe.html) and working my way up from there.
+As of 2021, I have been working around superconducting qubits, both theoretical and experimental aspects, and working my way up from there.

 ## Outreach